fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-05-14】[pallets / click](https://github.com/pallets/click) - Python composable command line interface toolkit
+* 【2025-05-14】[airweave-ai / airweave](https://github.com/airweave-ai/airweave) - Airweave lets agents search any app
+* 【2025-05-14】[simonw / files\-to\-prompt](https://github.com/simonw/files-to-prompt) - Concatenate a directory full of files into a single prompt for use with LLMs
+* 【2025-05-14】[microsoft / Multi\-Agent\-Custom\-Automation\-Engine\-Solution\-Accelerator](https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator) - The Multi\-Agent Custom Automation Engine Solution Accelerator is an AI\-driven orchestration system that manages a group of AI agents to accomplish tasks based on user input  Powered by AutoGen, Azure OpenAI, Cosmos, and infrastructure services, it provides a ready to go application to use as a reference, allowing you to hit the ground running
 * 【2025-05-13】[santinic / audiblez](https://github.com/santinic/audiblez) - Generate audiobooks from e\-books
 * 【2025-05-12】[remsky / Kokoro\-FastAPI](https://github.com/remsky/Kokoro-FastAPI) - Dockerized FastAPI wrapper for Kokoro\-82M text\-to\-speech model w/CPU ONNX and NVIDIA GPU PyTorch support, handling, and auto\-stitching
 * 【2025-05-12】[kijai / ComfyUI-KJNodes](https://github.com/kijai/ComfyUI-KJNodes) - Various custom nodes for ComfyUI